 The forthcoming Artisans of the Grasslands Conference (great name!) in San Francisco looks amazing and speakers will include Allan Savory, Nicolette Niman Environmental Lawyer and author of Defending Beef, Fred Provenza from Behave, Jared Stone Author of Year of the Cow, Bryan Welch Publisher at Mother Earth News, Robb Wolf, Sally Fallon Founder of Weston A Price Foundation and hopefully some of the impressive speakers from Grazing for Change.

-Paleo, holistic management and 100% pasture-fed producers are inextricably linked.
+Ancestral health, holistic management and 100% pasture-fed producers are inextricably linked.
 Let’s hope that we can help to spread the message far and wide…

 Photo courtesy of PublicDomainPictures at Pixabay.